Return to youritmates.com home page

 Ambassador Network Terms

 These terms apply when a person applies for, joins, uses, promotes or interacts with the Your IT & Tech Mates Ambassador Network.
-This includes general Ambassadors, Campus Ambassadors, Neighbourhood Ambassadors, Zone Leaders, Street Captains, Building Captains, Suburb Leads, Master Ambassadors, local business introducers, community referrers, campaign participants and share-code users.
+This includes general Ambassadors, Campus Ambassadors, Neighbourhood Ambassadors, Zone Leaders, Street Captains, Building Captains, Suburb Leads, Trusted helper Ambassadors, local business introducers, community referrers, campaign participants and share-code users.

 1. Ambassador roles and status tags